Kei-Eff/boardgame-picker/development-log.md

 #### **Issues Encountered**

 * Had to remove user input display to facilitate the clear terminal function.
 (This used to be displayed after each question was answered by the user, leading into the following question)
 * Bug found: issue with 'genre' field found during testing: 'Light Strategy' genre gets picked up in the 'Strategy' genre as well.
-Problem not present with 'Grand Strategy' yet, as that genre currently only exists in "2-player, long game" situations.
+Problem not present with 'Grand Strategy', as that genre currently only exists in "2-player, long game" situations.

 #### **Development Roadblocks**